MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-refresh.md

 ## Refresh limitations

-For Dataflow refreshes we have a couple of limitations in place:
+For dataflow refreshes, a couple of limitations are in place:

-1. Per dataflow you are only allowed to have 96 refreshes per 24 hours (roling window).
-When you exceed this limit you will receive an error in your refresh history and refreshes will resume after you are below the limit.
+1. Per dataflow, you're only allowed to have 96 refreshes per 24 hours (rolling window).
+When you exceed this limit, you receive an error in your refresh history and refreshes resume after you are below the limit.
-2. If your scheduled dataflow refresh fails consecutively we will pause your dataflow refresh schedule and sent the owner of the dataflow an email.
-The rules are as follows:
+2. If your scheduled dataflow refresh fails consecutively, we pause your dataflow refresh schedule and send the owner of the dataflow an email.
+The following rules apply in this case:
    - 72 hours (3 days)
      - 100% failure rate over 72 hours
      - Minimum of 6 refreshes (2 refreshes a day)